-If the answer to one of these questions is yes, then continue reading, as we will now guide you through our Rainbow Six Siege optimization guide.
+If the answer to one of these questions is yes, then continue reading, as we will now direct you through our Rainbow Six Siege optimization guide.
 These are the best settings for Rainbow Six Siege and it was created with the help of Aherys, so be sure to check him out.

 First of all, make sure your computer itself is properly optimized.
 Using a laptop?
 Be sure to enable high-performance mode.